riedelsolutions/jekyll-test/_posts/2020-01-05-social-media-design-is-terrible.md

 Let&#8217;s hope they wake up and take advantage of it before the new big name comes along.

-# In conclusion: MAKE IT SIMPLE pls
+# In conclusion: MAKE IT SIMPLE please

 Ok, that heading might not be the most professional but, PLEASE!
 It&#8217;s not that complicated to give your design time to set and be tested.
 Listen to your users yelling in every social media possible and implement changes that actually matter to the user experience.
 We already have a billion alternatives for a billion features in the form of a billion apps, we just want an easier to use platform.